Interactions Dashboard¶

 -

-A message is displayed to the user on the Transcript tab when Call Recording Control is disabled in Agent Settings.
+A message appears to the user on the Transcript tab when Call Recording Control is disabled in Agent Settings.

 List of recording status and messages: